jeremslm/Tearing_Mode_Solver/README.md

 $\textbf{EXAMPLE 2}$

-The code that perform this plot can be found in the file "example_2.ipynb", in the folder "example".
+The code that perform this plot can be found in the file "example_2.ipynb", in the folder "examples".

 By taking the same shape of $q$ profile as above, but now with a fixed $q_{0} = 1.2$ and by considering a range $r_{0}\in\[0.2, 1.2\]$, the stable & unstable regimes can be observed